Mikebrooke65/Footballplans/Requirements/PROJECT_REQUIREMENTS.md

 ### SkillSelectPage
 - Team picker at top (pre-populated to coach's team, changeable).
-- Skill picker (dropdown/list) loaded from tables.
+- Skill picker (dropdown/list) loaded from Azure Table and cached in App.
-- Dynamically loaded text box from table.
+- Dynamically loaded text box from Azure Table.
 - **Past Lessons Section:**
   - Coach can select to view either:
     - Past lessons they have delivered